mikiehan/lab-starter/assignments/setup/README.md

 you need to do this when editing on Windows is the lack of new lines.
 Remember, doing this should only be necessary if you want to edit shell scripts.

-### Step 7: Do additional setup and take the second (last) screenshot
+### Step 7: Open jupyter notebook for Lab0 and take the second (last) screenshot

-[Minilab0 README](../minilab0/README.md) gives additional setup you need to do.
+[Minilab0 README](../minilab0/README.md) has instruction to open `Lab0_notebook.ipynb`.
-As the last step,  you will open `Lab0_notebook.ipynb`.
-Run the python code cell in Part A that starts with ```from mininet.topo import Topo```.
-You should see "setup finished" message being output without any errors.
+After opening the Jupyter notebook, run the python code cell in Part A that starts with ```from mininet.topo import Topo```.
+You should see "setup finished" message being printed out to the output cell without any errors.

 Take the final screenshot `Screenshot 2` that shows the cell and the output.
 After taking the screenshot remove the line that prints "setup finished" from the cell.